innolitics/rdm/rdm/init_files/documents/software_plan.md

     Verify that all of the git commit messages include change request numbers.

-    TODO: see if we can automate this check with GitHub
+    TODO: see if we can automate this check with GitLab

 3. **Git Commit Message Content**